bjbzrc/fusion-autosplitter/README.md

 * For now this will only fully auto split for Any% nmc and 1%, though it *can* be used for 100% if you just manually split the cleanup sections

 * This is still pretty bare-bones.
 Esentially, this script just splits whenever you pick up a major upgrade.
-It splits on the frame before the upgrade text pops up, which is about when the upgrade music starts playing.
+It splits on the frame before the upgrade text pops up, which is about when the upgrade music starts playing

 * The script might work with older versions of LiveSplit, but it definitely does not work with older versions of BizHawk